Charles Nepean: Early life and education

 Nepean was born in Mayfair, London, the youngest of 13 children of Rev. Canon Evan Nepean (1800–1873) and Anne Fust.
 His father was the son of Sir Evan Nepean, 1st Baronet and was the Canon of Westminster and a Chaplain in Ordinary to Queen Victoria.

 Nepean was educated at Charterhouse School between 1861 and 1869 before going up to University College, Oxford.
 At Charterhouse, he was a regular member of the school cricket XI.

 Family

 Nepean was one of thirteen children (six girls, seven boys).
 His elder brother, Augustus Adolphus Nepean (1849–1933) (known as "Dolly") was also a cricketer with Middlesex as was his nephew, Evan Alcock Nepean (1865–1906).

 Nepean's brother, Evan Colville Nepean (1836–1908), father of Evan Alcock Nepean, had several children, including a daughter, Emily Margaret (1867–1950).
 She married Felton George Randolph; their daughter, Margaret Isabel (1901–2001) married James Cassilis MacLean and in turn had a daughter, Fynvola Susan (1933–2001).
-Fynvola married James Murray Grant in 1957; their children included Hugh Grant (b.
-1960), the actor.
+Fynvola married James Murray Grant in 1957; their children included Hugh Grant (born 1960), the actor.

 Charles Nepean died unmarried in 1903.